anasabbdelrahman/CongestionTaxCalculator/README.md

 - **Java Development Kit (JDK) 8 or later**: You need the JDK to compile and run Java applications.

 ## Installation
-Follow these steps to install and set up your project:
+Follow these steps to install and set up the project:

 ```sh
 # Clone the repository